Sarthak1500/EliteFit.AI/README.md

 7. Use Tracing: Implement distributed tracing (e.g., Jaeger, Zipkin) to track request flow and latency.

-## if you have more time what feature i consider ??
+## if you have more time what feature you consider ??
 Ans...
 I wanted to add useer authentication via email and or using mobile number, and to store users data I'll intigrate the backend of the project from node.js and mongoDb